NETWAYS/foreman-training/installation/02_installer.md

 ****

-The Foreman installer is a separate project named kafo (Katello/Foreman Installer) which could also be used by other projects.
+The Foreman installer is based on a separate project named kafo (Katello/Foreman Installer) which could also be used by other projects.
 It utilizes existing Puppet modules to install and configure all required components.
 Module parameter are provided as commandline arguments to the installer or by running the installer in interactive mode.